 Mary D. Richter

-Mary is a tax shareholder who has been serving tax clients for more than 20 years.
+Mary is a tax shareholder who has been serving tax clients for more than 25 years.
 She has worked in both public accounting and private industry.
-Mary has a diverse tax background with experience in federal, state and international tax and business issues and has provided focused client service to multinational manufacturing and service entities in all phases of the business cycle, from start-up to exit strategy.
+Mary has a diverse tax background with experience in federal, state and international tax and business issues and has provided dedicated client service to multinational manufacturing and service entities in all phases of the business cycle, from start-up to exit strategy.

 As a tax shareholder at Schneider Downs, Mary focuses on helping clients with international tax issues and opportunities.
 Mary regularly assists clients with business expansion abroad, both through internal growth and acquisition; foreign tax credit planning; cross-border transaction planning; as well as transfer pricing reviews and implementation.
 She has worked with clients throughout the world, including North America and South America, Europe, and Asia Pacific.